moves-rwth/storm/documentation/background/engines.md

 **Select**: `--engine dd` or `-e dd`

 ##### **Characteristics**:
-- model building is fast and memory-efficient if the model is somewhat symmetrical
+- model building is fast and memory-efficient if the model is structured in some way
-- numerical solution tends to be slower
+- numerical computations tend to be slower

 ##### **Advisable if**:
 - model is large
-- model is symmetrical
+- model is structured (for example symmetrical)
 - target query does not involve heavy numerical computations (for example qualitative queries)

 ##### **Major restrictions**: